studentmediene/podkast.radiorevolt.no/HOWTO.md

 4. Open `webserver/test_rr_url.py` and move the current URL slug to the upper part of the list (or add it if it's not there).

 5. Run `py.test webserver/` and fix any errors.
-Note that the new entry in `SHOW_CUSTOM_URL` isn't actually in use right now, but you'll catch any syntax errors this way.
+Note that the new entry in `ALTERNATE_SHOW_NAMES` isn't actually in use right now, but you'll catch any syntax errors this way.

 6. Save, upload and deploy the new settings file.